- + 5Colours

 Features

-The new infotainment screen runs on the same interface as the XUV700.
+The highlight is the large 10.25-inch touchscreen that runs the same software as the XUV700.
 It is easy to use, works lag-free and has crisp graphics.
 Toggling between core menus is easy, courtesy of the physical buttons just underneath the screen.
-It still doesn’t get Android Auto and Apple CarPlay, which has been awaiting its integration via an OTA update since birth.
-Just get it done with, Mahindra!
+It supports wireless Android Auto as well as Apple CarPlay.
+The screen is paired with a basic 6-speaker sound system.

 Another highlight for the driver display is the navigation feed that can also be shown directly here.
 But sadly, it only works with Mahindra’s in-built navigation, and not with Google or Apple Maps.